If your appendicitis is confirmed your surgeon will recommend removing your appendix (appendicectomy).

 Your appendix is a small sac attached to your main bowl on the lower right side of your abdomen (stomach).
 It really has no function but sometimes your appendix can become inflamed (swollen) causing you pain and making you feel unwell.
 This irritation is called appendicitis.

-If your appendicitis is confirmed your surgeon will recommend removing your appendix (appendicectomy).
-It is important that this procedure be performed as soon as possible to avoid your appendix becoming more inflamed or perforated (burst) causing infection (peritonitis).
+It is important that an appendicectomy be performed as soon as possible to avoid your appendix becoming more inflamed or perforated (burst) causing infection (peritonitis).

 What happens during an appendicectomy?